Teaching programs for Early Childhood Education (ECE) licensure

 Frequently Asked Questions

-Students in our CAPTL program will earn an Early Childhood License and an Elementary Education (4k-9th grade) teaching license.
+In our CAPTL program (master's degree), you will earn an Early Childhood and an Elementary Education (4k-9th grade) teaching license.

 For students seeking a bachelor's degree + license, the answer is no. You must complete the coursework for your bachelor's in order to teach in the state of Wisconsin.